-Name Age Director Since Business Experience and Other Directorships Lorne G. Stevens 70 1972 On April 30, 1988, Mr. Stevens retired from the Company as Vice President of manufacturing, a position he had held for more than five years.
+Name Age Director Since Business Experience and Other Directorships Lorne G. Stevens 70 1972 On April 30, 1988, Mr. Stevens retired from the Company as Vice President of Manufacturing, a position he had held for more than five years.
 Patrick H. Norton 76 1981 In October, 1997, Mr. Norton was appointed to succeed Mr. Knabusch as Chairman of the Board.
 Previously, he served as Senior Vice President, Sales and Marketing of the Company for more than five years.
-Frederick H. Jackson 70 1971 Mr. Jackson was appointed Executive Vice President Finance of the Company in October 1997, after holding the position of Vice President Finance for more than five years.
+Mr. Norton is a director of Culp, Inc. Frederick H. Jackson 70 1971 Mr. Jackson was appointed Executive Vice President Finance of the Company in October 1997, after holding the position of Vice President Finance for more than five years.